What is DMT?- Side Effects and Health Risks - Detox Plus UK

 Altered Sense of Time

-When it comes to the drug side effects, one of the first effects that users experience is the lost or altered sense of time.
-This means that you may wake up from a bad trip and think you were gone for days, but in reality, you might have only been in that state for a couple of minutes.
+When it comes to drug side effects, one of the first effects that users experience is the lost or altered sense of time.
+This means that you may wake up from a bad trip and think you were gone for days, but you might have only been in that state for a couple of minutes.

 You will also feel an altered sense of space.
 When you think of an altered sense of space, it leads you to ask, is DMT dangerous?
 And the answer is yes.